 Alone in his astral form, he was no match for a demon.
 Not here, in the mortal realm.
 Could he somehow lure it to the astral plane, the situation would be reversed.
 That thought seemed unlikely, however.

 He must know more.
 He could form no coherent plan of action until he knew who this dryad was, and what her abilities were.
 Yet before he departed, he would attempt one thing more.

 Drifting closer, he reached out, placing his hand on the shoulder of Bladesong.
 "Bladesong, my friend, can you hear my words," he asked.

 The Guardian spun in a circle.
 "Brokenbranch?
 Is that you?" he querried delightedly.
 "I should have known death could not hold your spirit!"

 "Bladesong, listen closely.
 The dryad queen is tainted, I sense great evil within her.
 I do not yet know details, but beware of her.
-And please, dear friend, keep my wife and daughter safe from harm.
+And please, dear friend, keep my wife and daughter from harm.
 I entrust their safety to you.
 If I am right, the fate of our entire tribe might well hinge on your actions."

 Bladesong felt a chill snake up his spine.
 "Tainted by evil?
 Elorna?
-She has acted oddly, exiling Lorash and young Harsov, yet I know little of dryads and their ways, and had never met her before the invasion."
+She HAS acted oddly, exiling Lorash and young Harsov, yet I know little of dryads and their ways, and had never met her before the invasion."